tmedwards/sugarcube-2/docs/core/macros.md

 <span id="macros-macro-widget"></span>
 ### `<<widget widgetName>> … <</widget>>`

 Creates a new widget macro (henceforth, widget) with the given name.
 Widgets allow you to create macros by using the standard macros and markup that you use normally within your story.
-Widgets may access arguments passed to them via the `$args` array-like object, whose indices are zero-based—i.e. `$args[0]` is the first parsed argument, `$args[1]` is the second, etc.  Additionally, the full argument string—in raw and parsed forms—may be accessed via the `$args.raw` and `$args.full` properties.
+Widgets may access arguments passed to them via the `$args` array-like object, whose indices are zero-based—i.e., `$args[0]` is the first parsed argument, `$args[1]` is the second, etc.  Additionally, the full argument string—in raw and parsed forms—may be accessed via the `$args.raw` and `$args.full` properties.

 <p role="note" class="warning"><b>Warning:</b>
 Widgets should <em>always</em> be defined within a <code>widget</code>-tagged passage—any widgets that are not may be lost on page reload—and you may use as few or as many such passages as you desire.  <em>Do not</em> add a <code>widget</code> tag to any of the <a href="#special-passages">specially named passages</a> and attempt to define your widgets there.